 People on the shielding list should strictly follow physical distancing and hygiene measures.

 If you were previously told to shield

-Before the virus, clinicians advised some people to avoid doing certain things.
+Before the pandemic, clinicians advised some people to avoid doing certain things.
 This is because of their specific health condition or specific treatments.
 You should continue to follow any specific advice that your clinician provides.
 Examples include people who:

 - are waiting for a solid organ transplant